All states have uniform federal law mandates for Lease/Rental Agreements. Such required disclosures include the

 - a detailed description of the premises being leased,

 - pet prohibitions or allowances,

 - rent and security deposit specifics.

 States will likely differ on some important leasing and rental issues.

 It is important to familiarize yourself with state specific nuances and requirements to best protect your financial and legal interests.
-By doing so, your Lease/Rental Agreement will be much more comprehensive and save potential hassle and legal trouble in the future.
+By doing so, your lease agreement will be much more comprehensive and save potential hassle and legal trouble in the future.

 1. North Carolina Residential Lease Agreement Template (PDF & Word)